thisguygil/bobo/README.md

 ## Commands
 ### Bot Owner commands
-Can be used by the bot owner only - configured with the owner's [Discord user ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID) in the `.env` file
+Can be used by the bot owner only (as message commands) - configured with the owner's [Discord user ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID) in the `.env` file
-* `/restart` - Restarts Bobo
+* `!restart` - Restarts Bobo
-* `/set-activity` - Sets Bobo's activity/status
+* `!set-activity` - Sets Bobo's activity/status
     * Subcommands:
     * `custom <status>` - Sets Bobo's status to `<status>`
     * `playing <activity>` - Sets Bobo's activity to `playing <activity>`